 My first introduction to Air Hogs RC Helicopters was the first generation single rotor fixed pitch Havoc Heli (seen above in a size comparison photo I took a number of years back).

 I saw it at the end of a display isle at a Walmart (slickly marketed of course) one day way back in 2006.

 For only $30 bucks, I had to give it a try considering I had been flying much more advanced RC helicopters up to this point that cost several thousand dollars and I was obviously curious what $30 beans would provide.

 It only had two channels of control (lift & yaw), had vague control at best, and had short flight times; but it was FUN to fly something that was so small indoors.

-IR control can't compete with too much ambient light, so they are primarily all indoor helicopters; but I will mention the few that are able to fly outdoors as well using true radio control over the less expensive and range limiting IR control.
+IR control can't compete with too much ambient light, so these types are primarily all indoor helicopters; but I will mention the ones that are able to fly outdoors as well using true radio control over the less expensive and range limiting IR control.

 Let's look at their helicopter lineup first going from the most basic ones up to more advanced...

 The Air Hogs Hoverblade is about as simple as it gets!
 Not a helicopter by any stretch as it's basically a foam rotating lifting platform powered by a single coreless motor & propeller located on one of the three lifting "winglets".